chrisnajman/scrimba-airbnb/README.md

 ## Dynamic Image Paths

-For dynamic images paths, store images in the `/public/` folder.
+For dynamic image paths, store the images in the `/public/` folder.
+You can put them in a sub-folder, in this case `cards/`.

 ### `Cards.jsx`